Complete The Following Table With Information About Each Chemical Tested

 Column Header Description Example

 Molecular Weight (g/mol) The sum of the atomic weights of all atoms in the chemical formula.
-58.44 g/mol
+16 g/mL

 Solubility in Water The ability of the chemical to dissolve in water.
-Report as soluble, slightly soluble, or insoluble.
-Quantify with g/L at a specific temperature if available.
-Soluble
+Because of that, quantify with g/L at a specific temperature if available.

 Supplier The company or vendor that supplied the chemical.
 Sigma-Aldrich

 Lot Number The batch or lot number assigned by the supplier to identify a specific production run of the chemical.
-Lot # 12345
+Refer to the SDS for detailed instructions.
+Seek medical attention.
+Which means

 Detailed Explanation of Table Columns and Best Practices